hpgavin/HPGdaac/doc/PREEMPT-RT-install-PiOS-20240217.md

  * downloading Raspberry Pi OS kernel sources and the PREEMPT_RT patch matching your current Raspberry Pi OS version number
  * patching the Raspberry Pi OS kernel sources with the matching PREEMTP-RT patch
  * configuring the patched Raspberry Pi OS kernel source on the Raspberry Pi
- * building the patched Raspberry Pi OS kernel source on the Raspberry Pi
+ * building the patched Raspberry Pi OS kernel on the Raspberry Pi
- * installing the built Raspberry Pi OS kernel on the Raspbery Pi
+ * installing the built Raspberry Pi OS kernel onto the Raspbery Pi

 To check the kernel version, distribution name, and bits of your current Raspberry Pi OS installation ...
 ```